0ManasVerma0/Habitify/README.md

 ## 📦 Installation

 ### Manual Installation (Developer Mode)
-1. Download the zip of this repository
+1. Download the zip of this repository and unzip the file
-2. Open Chrome and go to `chrome://extensions/`
+2. Open Chrome and go to `chrome://extensions/` (you can do it in any browser, you jus have to find its extensions)
 3. Enable "Developer mode" (toggle in top-right)
 4. Click "Load unpacked"
 5. Select the `habitify` folder
 6. Done!
 Click the extension icon to start
-7. Make sure to turn on background sync from extension settings
+7. Make sure to turn on background sync from extension's settings

 ## 🎮 Usage